mtlynch/mtlynch.io/content/notes/zig-unit-test-c/index.md

 >
 > <https://ziglang.org/documentation/0.11.0/#C-Pointers>

+I didn't understand the documentation, as it seemed to be a warning against using C pointers rather than an explanation of what they are.

-I didn't understand this explanation, but more [Kagi](https://kagi.com)'ing led me to this explanation on reddit, which I found more accessible:
+More [Kagi](https://kagi.com)'ing led me to this explanation on reddit, which I found more accessible:

 > `[*c]T` is just a C pointer to type T, it says that it doesn't know whether there are multiple elements in that pointer or not.
 There could be, there could not be.
 We also don't know the length of it (it's not a slice which has pointer+length, it's just a pointer).
 And if there are multiple elements, we don't know if it is say null-terminated or not.
 >